AhmedGamal-29/my_reads/README.md

 # MyReads project

-React app to search about your favourite book and categorize it to one of the available shelves {Currently Read, Want to Read, Read} applying components that hold data, passing props between components, state management {state to each component}
+It is React app to search about your favourite book and categorize it to one of the available shelves {Currently Read, Want to Read, Read} applying components that hold data, passing props between components, state management {state to each component} or remove it from your library.

 ## Get Started